Warning: Spoilers to episode ten ahead.

 Thankfully, Westworld has been renewed for a second season, so we won't be left hanging, though it seems like it may take over a year for us to get any answers, as season two isn't expected to drop before 2018.
 So let's wrap some things up and then get to the questions.

 First, Ford is actually (sort of) a good guy.
 He's not the evil, grasping, egomaniacal bastard he's seemed to be in the past few episodes.
-In retrospect, his actions point to what he's revealed himself to be in the final episode: a saviour.
+In retrospect, his actions point to what he's revealed himself to be in the final episode: a savior.
 His apparent motto—"Never place your trust in us—we're only human"—has proven to be true: His fellow humans should never have trusted him, because all this time, he's been working on allowing the hosts to gain consciousness (and on unleashing them; the plans for his narrative in episode six reveal the final scenes of the season).
 What Arnold didn't understand, Ford explains in the finale, is that the hosts couldn't gain consciousness all at once.
 It took time, a kind of evolution, one that only Dolores has truly completed, having evolved out of the bicameral mind.

 The idea of the bicameral mind, which Westworld has been slightly obsessed with, comes from a psychological theory according to which the human brain used to be divided into two parts, one which gave orders and one which obeyed.
 The theory goes on to say that the part of the brain that gave commands was basically the voice of god, and that the gods of yore are based on these internal voices.
 The theory may be absolute hooey—no one really knows—but it works for the hosts, so let's roll with it.

-What Dolores realises in the finale is that the voice she's been hearing for some time is her own—she's achieved true consciousness, true self-awareness, hearing her own voice in her head just as we do.
+What Dolores realizes in the finale is that the voice she's been hearing for some time is her own—she's achieved true consciousness, true self-awareness, hearing her own voice in her head just as we do.
 Maeve doesn't seem to have achieved this, which is part of what makes her character so tragic at this point.
 She is still being guided by her programmer, whether it's Ford's narrative or some secret part of Arnold that exists in Bernard.

 What Happens Now?